4lessandrodev/object_keys_to_camelcase/README.md

 ## Warning

-> - The function does not remove first underscore for safely
+> - Function does not remove the first underscore for security

 example
-If your object has an protected prop like `_id` It will keep it
+If your object has a protected prop like `_id` It will keep it

 <img src="./readme/keep-first-underscore.png">